Campaign raises entrepreneurs

 “I think he made a very good point.
 Entrepreneurship is not something that you have to think of as being a risky business,” she said.

-The Farnsworth Fund, beyond its financial resources, should be a reminder that creativity can be the foundation for business.
-The fund is named after Philo T. Farnsworth, the local man who helped invent the television.
+The Fortitude Fund, beyond its financial resources, should be a reminder that creativity can be the foundation for business.
+The fund is named after Philo T. Fortitude, the local man who helped invent the television.

 “He had the idea for what became the television when he was a teenager, … so he’s a wonderful role model of a young entrepreneur,” Moran-Townsend said.